darjeeling/darjeeling.github.io/content/articles/2024/2024-06-14-psf-I-want-to-vote-how-can-I.md

 - Supporting Member: $99 USD per year
 - Supporting Member (Sliding Scale Rate): $25 ~ $99 USD per year

+If you have problem in Check Voting Eligibility, you can contact the PSF with the email address <psf-donations@python.org>

 ### be the PSF managing/contributing member

 If you are spending 5 hours or more per month on Python-related activities, you can apply for [Contributing/Managing Membership](https://psfmember.org/civicrm/contribute/transact/?reset=1&id=32).